eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Object-oriented programming (contrast: imperative programming) -- Source code is organized into classes according to the state that it changes.
-			The state of an object can only be modified by code asssociated with object.
+			The state (i.e., data fields) of an object can only be modified by code (i.e., functions/methods) asssociated
+			with the object \cite{WikipediaContributors2017j}.
 			These objects interact with each other.
 	- Recursive programming
 + Symbolic programming \cite{WikipediaContributors2017t} -- Programs